 Note: Refer to Attachment A, Section C.1 for a discussion of the source of these coefficients.

 Tables related to Section C: Groundwater Monitoring and Reporting

 Table MRP-5.
-On-Farm Domestic Drinking Water Supply Well Monitoring and Reporting Requirements
+On-Farm Domestic and Dual-Use Well Monitoring and Reporting Requirements